w3c/wai-quick-start/source/evaluating.html.erb.md

 {:.attach_permalink}
 ## Run evaluation sessions with real people

 Seek feedback from people with disabilities on any materials being evaluated.
-This will help identify subtle issues, but will also emphasize the impact of any barriers.
-Be aware that everyone user is different.
+This will help identify subtle issues and will highlight the impact of any barriers.
+Be aware that every user is different.
 A problem for one user may just be due to their technology or skill level.
-Encourage members of the project team to observe sessions as it is helpful in building understanding of the importance of accessibility.
+Encourage members of the project team to observe sessions as it helps build understanding of the importance of accessibility.

 {::nomarkdown}
 <%= learn_more %>